 Ulipristal acetate is a medicine used if the heavy bleeding is due to fibroids of the womb.
 Fibroids are non-cancerous growths that can deelop in the muscle of the wall of the womb.
 Uliprital acetate acts by modifying the activity of progesterone, a naturally occurring hormone in the body.
 It is used to reduce the size of fibroids, to stop or reduce bleeding.

 There are a number of different operations that can help to control heavy periods.

 This is a minor operation to destroy the lining of the womb.
 It can be carried out under local anaesthesia or general anaesthesia as a day case.
-A device is inserted in the womb cavity through the vagina and cervix and it is then heated using either hot fluid (thermal balloon endometrial ablation) or microwave (microwave endometrial ablation).
+A device is inserted in the womb cavity through the vagina and cervix and it is then heated using an electrical current.
 This heat destroys the lining of the womb.

 Most women either completely stop having periods or have light bleeding after this procedure.
 It is not suitable if you want to become pregnant at any time in the future.
 It does not act as a contraceptive.
 If contraception is required, a suitable method will be discussed with you at the clinic.

 Uterine Artery Embolisation (UAE):

 This treatment can be offered if the heavy periods are due to large fibroids of the womb.
 This is a minor operation done under local anaesthesia and sedation (medicines to make you sleepy).
 In this operation using x-ray guidance small particles are injected into the blood vessels that supply blood to the womb.
 This blocks the blood supply to the fibroids and causes them to shrink.
 Some women can get vaginal discharge, nausea, vomiting and fever after this operation.
 The effects of the procedure on fertility and pregnancy are not clear.